Why LIDW has moved to a membership structure

 Published on: 12/11/2020

-Over the last few months London International Disputes Week (LIDW) has transformed into a membership organisation to take the aims and ambitions of LIDW forward.
+Over the last year, London International Disputes Week (LIDW) has transformed into a membership organisation and grown that membership in order to take the aims and ambitions of LIDW forward.
 Emily Morris, LIDW Board Member and Head of Marketing at Atkin Chambers, summarises why the original founding members and supporters of LIDW have orchestrated this change.

 The origins of LIDW

-Spanning four days, “LIDW2019” included a flagship conference and a full programme of technical sessions over several days on different types of disputes and different forms of dispute resolution.
-Many firms and individuals were involved, collaborating to develop the agenda and the format, and providing a variety of speakers from across the world.
+Spanning four days, “LIDW2019” included a flagship conference and a full programme of supporting technical sessions over several days on different types of disputes and different forms of dispute resolution.
+Many member firms were involved, collaborating to develop the agenda and the format, and providing a variety of speakers from across the world.

 1,100 delegates registered for the week from nearly 50 different jurisdictions.
 The event brought together lawyers, judges, arbitrators, academics, clients, government officials and others involved with dispute resolution from around the world, and spanning many sectors.